 - Dr. rer. nat.
-(PhD), University of Göttingen, 1994 - Postdoctoral fellow and group leader at the Division of Immunogenetics, University of Göttingen, 1994 2004 - Head of Department of Primate Genetics, German Primate Center, Göttingen, since 2004 - Habilitation (Immunology and Immunogenetics), Medical Faculty of the University of Göttingen, 2005
+(PhD), University of Göttingen, 1994 - Postdoctoral fellow and group leader at the Division of Immunogenetics, University of Göttingen, 1994 - 2004 - Head of Department of Primate Genetics, German Primate Center, Göttingen, since 2004 - Habilitation (Immunology and Immunogenetics), Medical Faculty of the University of Göttingen, 2005 - apl Professor, Medical Faculty of the University of Göttingen, 2009

 Natural killer (NK) cells belong to the lymphocyte lineage and represent an essential part of the innate immune system.
-Upon interaction with target cells and stimulation via various receptors, NK cells can either kill other cells or secrete substantial amounts of cytokines.
+Upon interaction with target cells and stimulation via various receptors, NK cells can kill other cells and secrete substantial amounts of cytokines.
 Signals from activating and inhibitory NK cell receptors are integrated and regulate the activity of NK cells.
 Typical targets for NK cell killing are virus-infected or malignant cells, which both frequently reveal changed patterns of ligand expression on their cell surface.
 Such changes are recognised by NK cells, leading to killing of virally infected or transformed cells.
 NK cells can also be activated by different stimuli during interaction with dendritic cells, leading to release of pro-inflammatory cytokines and anti-viral substances.
 Due to these properties, NK cells play also important roles in autoimmune diseases, transplantation, and reproduction.
+Recently, NK cells were shown to possess immunological